ezsystems/EzSystemsRecommendationBundle/README.md

 - eZ Publish 5.4.1+ or eZ Platform/Studio 2015.01 or above, with the REST API configured to use sessions and publicly open to the YOOCHOOSE servers.
 - A YOOCHOOSE subscription

-This bundle is independent from legacy's ezrecommendation extension, and doesn't require it.
+This bundle is independent from legacy's `ezrecommendation` extension, and doesn't require it.

 ## Installation

 This package is available via composer, so the instructions below are similar to how you install any other open source Symfony Bundle.

-Run the following from your eZ Publish installation root *(here with most recent 1.0.x release)*:
+Run the following from your eZ Publish / eZ Platform installation root *(here with most recent 1.0.x release)*:
 ```bash
 php composer.phar require ezsystems/recommendation-bundle:~1.0.0
 ```